 What are the coolest neighborhoods in Manhattan?
 It depends on what you’re looking for.
 World-class museums, theater, music venues, trendy clubs, great food from every ethnicity on the planet, you name it, Manhattan’s got it.
 But certain neighborhoods tend to specialize in specific attributes and are famous for them.
 Midtown has Times Square and the Great White Way of Broadway (BTW, it’s called the Great White Way because it was the first part of New York City to have electricity).
 The Upper East Side has its glorious museums.
-The Financial District has the memorable 9/11 Memorial and Museum.
+The trendy downtown Manhattan neighborhood of The Financial District has the memorable 9/11 Memorial and Museum.

-Neighborhoods in Manhattan have their own feel or vibe.
+New York City neighborhoods have their own feel or vibe.
 Something as simple as finding a great, affordable restaurant in Manhattan – yes, they exist- can make a neighborhood feel like your own special place.
 A place to return to time and time again.“I go to Paris, I go to London, I go to Rome, and I always say, “There’s no place like New York.
 It’s the most exciting city in the world now.
 That’s the way it is.
 That’s it.” ― Robert De Niro Click To Tweet

 Today’s Harlem is one of the coolest neighborhoods in NYC.
 It is one of the best places in town to take a New York City walking tour and learn about the history of this fascinating Manhattan neighborhood.

 Harlem started life as a Lenape Indian settlement, from there it transitioned to Dutch farmlands, immigrant enclave, African-American cultural hotbed and now, trendy NYC neighborhood with vestiges of all its cultural past enriching its present.

 What’s your pleasure?
 Harlem’s got it; museums, cuisine, music, and more.